-- Tocilizumab should be used with extreme caution in CHILDREN younger than 2 years old when used for systemic juvenile idiopathic arthritis and in children younger than 18 years old when used for other conditions; safety and effectiveness in these children have not been confirmed.
+- Tocilizumab should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tocilizumab while you are pregnant.
 It is not known if tocilizumab is found in breast milk.
 Do not breast-feed while using tocilizumab.

 Possible side effects of tocilizumab: